Tissue shape from cell-scale active tensions: Introduction

 \subsubsection{Active tension networks in 2D}

-We first review the cell-based ATN model~\cite{Noll.etal2017,Claussen.etal2024}.
-We consider a 2d epithelial tissue whose cells $i,j,\dots$ form a confluent tessellation ($a,b,\dots$ denote spatial indices), and whose mechanics is dominated by interfacial tensions $\uptau_{ij}$ and intracellular pressure $\upp_i$.
+Our starting point is a minimal model for a tissue where mechanics is dominated by active tensions generated along cell-cell interfaces (junctions).
+The dominance of active tensions is motivated by the rapid turnover of the junctional cytoskeleton, which relaxes passive stresses.
+We refer to this type of model as an active tension network (ATN)~\cite{Noll.etal2017,Claussen.etal2024}.
+Intuitively, the ATN model describes a tissue as a generalized, active foam~\cite{Kim.etal2021}.
+In contrast to a conventional fluid foam, where the fluid's surface tension is a fixed material parameter, cells actively regulate their interfacial tensions.
+More precisely, the cell-based ATN model~\cite{Noll.etal2017,Claussen.etal2024} models a confluent 2d epithelial tissue whose cells $i,j,\dots$ form a tessellation.
+We assume the mechanics are dominated by interfacial tensions $\uptau_{ij}$ and intracellular pressure $\upp_i$.
 The tri-cellular vertices of the cell tessellation are written $\rvec_{ijk}$.
-ATNs are thus a type of ``vertex model''~\cite{Alt.etal2017}: they represent the tissue by a polygonal tiling with vertices $\rvec_{ijk}$.
+ATNs are thus a type of vertex model~\cite{Alt.etal2017}: they represent the tissue by a polygonal tiling with vertices $\rvec_{ijk}$.
 However, as we will see below, the effective degrees of freedom are geometric ``collective modes'' coupling multiple vertices.

 The configuration of the tissue is determined by mechanical balance -- virtual work has to vanish